go-swagger/go-swagger/docs/content/generate/client.md

 swagger generate client -f [http-url|filepath] -A [application-name] [--principal [principal-name]]
 ```

+If you want to debug what the client is sending and receiving you can set the environment value DEBUG to a non-empty
+value.

 Use a default client, which has an HTTP transport:

 ```go